shantanukhond/YT-Assets/Superset/Embedding Superset/With Authentication/README.md

 ```

 > [!WARNING]
 > Admin creds should not be used in Angular code directly!
+You should ideally create service say lambda where your creds are stored and then according to the user you should create Guest user Token using rls if needed.

 &nbsp;